 Why so many Millennials are becoming Full Time RVers

 So much has been said about Millennials and it’s not always good.
-If you’re between the ages of 18-35, you’re in the group.
+If you were born between the early 1980s and early 2000s, you’re in the group.

 There’s a lot of reasons to hit the road, but us Millennials are flocking to the freedom of the RV Life at record rates.
 Dealerships are trying to tap into this fast growing demographic and many realize it’s the future of RVing.
 But why?
 Here’s a few of the reasons: